EllaKaye/distilltools/README.md

 # Functionality

-There are currently three functions in `distilltools`:
+There are currently four functions in `distilltools`:

 -   `icon_link()` : creates the html for a link button with icon and text.
 Output of `icon_link` will need styling via the `icon-link`